 The program may be designated as a Health Manpower Shortage Program by the State of Maryland.
 Some residents of Maryland enrolled in this program of study on the first day of the term may be eligible for in-county tuition rates for courses required for program completion.

 Our labs include state-of-the-art radiographic equipment.
 Students continue to develop clinical competency skills in hospitals and imaging group practices that may specialize in orthopedics, fluoroscopy, trauma radiography and surgical procedures.
 Students also develop both computer radiography (CR) and digital radiography (DR) skills in clinical settings.
 The program is affiliated with 17 clinical sites allowing students to be exposed to a wide range of technology and diverse patient populations.

 Our radiologic technology program prepares students for entry-level employment in hospitals, medical offices, imaging centers, clinics, HMOs, mobile settings and newly evolving careers such as radiologic industrial hygiene.
-About one out of five radiographers works part-time.
-Median earnings for full-time radiographers are $50,000, depending on training, experience and workplace.
+Approximately one out of five radiographers works part-time.
+Median salary as of 2013 for full-time radiographers is $62,000, depending on training, experience and workplace.

 With additional education and clinical experience, registered radiographers can specialize in computerized tomography (CT), magnetic resonance imaging (MRI), mammography, interventional radiography and quality management applications.
 Opportunities also are available in sonography, which typically requires an additional 12 months of education.
 All specialty imaging modalities offer advanced certification exams given by the ARRT.